 Criteria For Choosing Good Footwear

-- It must have a good foot protective effect.
+- It must have a quality foot protective effect.

-- A good anatomical basis to suit each individual template.
+- A good anatomical basis to suit each template.

-- Effective buffer between the foot and the ground, especially the heel and pressure zones, during transition of forces.
+- Effective buffer between the foot and the ground, especially the heel and pressure zones during the transition of forces.

-- Adapted to the characteristics of each sport.
+- They are adapted to the characteristics of each sport.

 - Adapt to different floor surfaces depending on the sport.

-You need to bear in mind that after you run a distance of 300 to 500 miles (or 300 hours of aerobic activity), your footwear will lose a large amount of its cushioning material and needs to be replaced.
+You need to bear in mind that after you run a distance of 300 to 500 miles (or 300 hours of aerobic activity), your footwear will lose a large amount of its cushioning material and you will need to replace it.
 Some shoes can last longer, but this is the general rule for how long you should train in one particular pair of shoes.

-Good running footwear should be able to provide you with overall shock absorption for your foot, and also provide you with good heel control.
-This is necessary in order to prevent heel pain, stress fractures, and shin splints.
+Good running footwear should be able to provide you with shock absorption for your foot, and also provide you with good heel control.
+This is necessary to prevent heel pain, stress fractures, and shin splints.